asad-sangla/sqlopsstudio/docs/carbon/releases/private-preview-known-issues.md

 * SELECT TOP 1000 OE action on table may fail.

 * SCRIPT CREATE OE action on a database object may fail.

-* T-SQL snippets are listed twice.
-One set for SQL Server and another set for PostgreSQL.